Klammertime/CS-22A-JavaScript-for-Programmers/README.md

 #CS 22A - JavaScript for Programmers

-I am enrolled part-time at Foothill College for a Computer Science Associates Degree.
-I completed [JavaScript for Programmers](http://www.foothill.edu/schedule/outlines.php?act=1&rec_id=5825&Quarter=2016S) (5 units) in Fall 2015 (September to December).
-The class assumed you had a solid programming background and was not intended for firsttime programmers.
+I completed [JavaScript for Programmers](http://www.foothill.edu/schedule/outlines.php?act=1&rec_id=5825&Quarter=2016S) (5 units) at Foothill College in Fall '15.
+The class assumed you had "a solid programming background and was not intended for firsttime programmers".
 This online course provided two weekly lectures, a forum moderated by professor Rula Khayrallah along with weekly coding assignments which she both graded and reviewed.

 In this course, we focused on the implemented features in **ECMAScript 6** and on **ECMAScript 5** and learned the differences where applicable.
 Since we were programming using ECMAScript 6, she had us use the Firebug console, since its already supports it.